-A vivid indigo blue, this blue tanzanite can captivate you with exceptional colour.
-It is the property of light splitting into three, you will also find flashes of purple and green a combination that truly catches the eye.
+A vivid indigo blue, blue tanzanite can captivate you with exceptional colour.
+It is the property of light splitting into three, you will also find flashes of purple a combination that truly catches the eye.

 You should feel very blessed to own tanzanite because this is an extraordinary gemstone to be found only in one small part of the earth, the hills of Tanzania.

 4. Blue Spinel